imchocomint/Hyprbian/README.md

 Ans: Same brother, same.
 It took me an afternoon to compile GCC 15, and an evening to compile libstdc++15 on an i5-1135G7.
 ### Can we update to newer version?
 Ans: Until hyprland change their dependencies, just compile the newer version and reinstall Hyprland.
-### How do we install hypr dependencies
-Ans: Right now I can't give you a detailed guide, but the easiest way is to clone their GitHub repository and compile them.
 ### Isn't compiling everything the purpose of Gentoo?
 Ans: I just love Debian.
 Thank you.
 ### Why not (any other distro)?